stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline

-1.What sin does
+1. What sin does
-2.Sin blinds
+2. Sin blinds
-3.Worry about your own blindness
+3. Worry about your own blindness
-4.Sight to the blind
+4. Sight to the blind
-5.Conclusions
+5. Conclusions